OUR AGENCIES NEED YOUR HELP.

 Lighthouse of Hope, 1719 W North Ave Melrose Park, IL

-Lighthouse of Hope is a soup kitchen that needs volunteers on Thursdays and Saturdays twice a month, from 10:30 a.m. to 2:30 p.m. to assist with unloading trucks, carrying boxes, assisting with food distribution, cleaning and helping with set up.
+Lighthouse of Hope is a food pantry that needs volunteers on Thursdays and Saturdays twice a month, from 10:30 a.m. to 2:30 p.m. to assist with unloading trucks, carrying boxes, assisting with food distribution, cleaning and helping with set up.
 Volunteers will be required to do some lifting, stretching and bending.
 Please contact the Volunteer Coordinator below to find out about volunteer openings.

 Minimum age: 16.
 Maximum group size: 3.